kkruecke/cplus-documentation/notes/x.rst

     {
        return std::shared_ptr<A>{ new A( std::forward<T>(arg) ) };
     }

+.. todo:: This explains how std::forward works.
+Merge it with the newer code above the prior todo.

 For the accompanying forward instantiation, the partial template specialization for lvalue references is applied and ``std::remove_reference<string&>::type& `` resolves to ``string&`` and so forward() is instantiated as: